Acer yui

 Acer yui is an uncommon Asian species of maple.
 It has been found only in Gansu and Sichuan Provinces in western China.

 Acer yui is a small deciduous tree up to 7 meters tall with gray bark.
 Leaves are non-compound, up to 7 cm wide to 2.5 cm across, thin, with 3 lobes but no teeth.
+It is visually similar to Acer buergerianum.